 This behavior is typical for Toren (there are babies and then there is Toren); less so Eirik but keep your eye on him.
 He isn’t walking yet but given some space he makes laps in the playground sand, scribing circles with his knees.
 Put a ball in front of him, and he will push it with his head.

 Toren took his first steps at 10 1/2 months and then started climbing highchairs and reaching for doorknobs.
 Today I found him on top of the coffee table.
 He loves being read to and is starting to bring me books.
 He watches big kids frolic with a gleam in his eye that says, I can’t wait!
 He also has a cat allergy:

 Eirik has a distinctly gentle spirit; as well as a wild streak.
 If Toren is a Roman candle, then Eirik is a bottle rocket (he even whistles like a bottle rocket when he is excited.
 Pew!
 Pew!).

 After months of defending Eirik against his sister, I now defend him against his brother as well.
 If someone takes him down, he lies there on the floor until mama comes to solve it.
 I would call him a crybaby; except that he is… a baby.

 Which is why we call him Eirik-y or Scwunch while Torino is nick-named after a muscle car and a Clint Eastwood movie.
 They can resent me later￼.

 Eirik can dish it out but he can’t take it at all.
-His clearest expression of love (also the way he asks for milk) is to tangle each of his baby hands in my hair, pull, and bite hard on my neck or jaw bone at the same time.
+His clearest expression of love (also the way he asks for milk) is to tangle each of his baby hands in my hair, pull, and bite hard on my jaw bone.
 It gets the point across.